December 5, 2015

 Once you write the main content you can begin to write supporting content or linking to related content.
 Doing this, both backs up your message and keeps readers reading.

 Think of it as an inverted pyramid which is a style of writing to use to get the highest conversions on the web.
 With this style of writing, you essentially start with the conclusion to an article and work your way backward.

 Text and Typography

 Typography matters plain and simple.
 You don’t want any type of text that’s hard to read.
 In fact, it almost has to be easy to read to avoid any setbacks in that department.

 Make sense of your message

 Your message needs to be clear and understandable.
 Write in complete sentences and avoid poor grammar.
 Abbreviations are acceptable if they help support legibility but should be avoided for the most part.
 I like to use a tool called Grammarly.
-With it you can get help on quick formatting your content.
-This is particularly useful for a run on sentences, spelling, and overall gotchas that you may have missed while writing.
+With it, you can get help on quick formatting your content.
+This is particularly useful for a run-on sentence, spelling, and overall gotchas that you may have missed while writing.
 I write with a markdown editor and then copy and paste it into the Grammarly app.
 So far it works very well.

 Make Content Skimmable

 Breaking content up into smaller chunks promotes legibility big time.
 You’ll often see blogs do this so their readers can skim through fast.
 The average user reads very little so adjusting your content to be easy to digest will deliver the best results for your website’s or blog's sake.